Skip to content

 After completing this chapter, you will be able to:

-template <typename T>syntax to define class templates- [ ] Define member functions of a class template both inside and outside the class
+• [ ] Define member functions of template classes both inside and outside the class

-- [ ] Understand the basic concept of C++17 CTAD (Class Template Argument Deduction)
+• [ ] Understand the basic concepts of C++17's CTAD (Class Template Argument Deduction)

-Step One — Understanding the Basic Syntax of Class Templates
+Step 1 — Understanding Basic Class Template Syntax

-A class template definition starts with template <typename T>, immediately followed by the class definition.
-Everywhere T appears, it gets replaced with an actual type upon instantiation — including member variables, member function parameters, return types, and even friend declarations.
+The definition of a class template begins with template <typename T>, followed immediately by the class definition.
+Everywhere T appears will be replaced by the actual type upon instantiation—including member variables, member function parameters, return types, and even friend declarations.

 template <typename T>